Weber-Hsu/AndbotSecuritySensing/README.md

 	* Topic: /MQ9LPG; /MQ9CO; /MQ9CH4;
 	* Msg type: float (Lib: std_msgs::Float32)
 	* Output: ppm (Approximation is derived from datasheet; details are the following.)
-		* Sensor calibration procedure (written in the code already):
-		Before running Calibration:
-		It must be placed in anywhere with clean air.
-		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
-		Calibrating sensor resistance Ro in clean air:
-	    Pre-defined factor: Ro Clean Air factor
-		Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
-		Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
-		* Measuring gas
-			Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)

 ### DHT22 Temperature-Humidity sensor
 * Output format: Digital